• Home

 Austin Office: 512-474-0506

 Mary Burke is a senior training analyst and teacher in the Texas Seminar.
-She also serves the IRSJA on the Admissions Committee, as well as serving as Chair of a Review Committee.
-Mary worked at the University of Texas Counseling Center prior to opening a private practice in 2001.
-She has
+She also serves the Inter-Regional Society of Jungian Analysts on the Admissions Committee, as well as serving as Chair of a Review Committee.
+Mary worked at the University of Texas Counseling Center prior to opening a

 mbburke51@gmail.com